Einstein Equations for a Noncommutative Spacetime of Lie-Algebraic Type: Preliminaries

-\begin{defi}[Spacetime] Consider a Lie-algebraic spacetime, i.e. the coordinates are generators of a noncommutative, associative and unital algebra that fulfill the following commutation relations, (see \cite[Equation 2]{W}) with structure constants $C^{\mu\nu}_{\;\;\;\lambda}\in\mathbb{C}$ for each $\mu, \nu$ and $\lambda$. \end{defi} This definition serves as a starting point for defining a differential calculus, but it needs to be complemented with the notion of a universal differential algebra.
+In this way the universal enveloping algebra $\mathcal{U}(\mathcal{A})$, defines our spacetime.
+This definition serves as a starting point for defining a differential calculus and we complement it with the notion of a universal differential algebra.